Astha-Bhushan/Spring_Batch/README.md

 4.1	FlatFileItemWriter
 -	A step must be able to write either delimited or fixed length formats in a transactional manner.
 -	Here instead of LineTokenizer we use LineAggregator.
-Just as the LineTokenizer interface is necessary to take an item and turn it into a String, filw writing must have a way to aggregate multiple fields into a single string for writing to a file.
+Just as the LineTokenizer interface is necessary to take an item and turn it into a String, file writing must have a way to aggregate multiple fields into a single string for writing to a file.
 4.2	ItemWriterAdapter
 -  There are cases where the existing service needs to act as an ItemReader or ItemWriter, either to satisfy the dependency of another Spring Batch class or because it truly is the main ItemReader for a step.
 It is fairly trivial to write an adapter class for each service that needs wrapping, but because it is such a common concern.
 - Spring Batch provides implementations: ItemReaderAdapter and ItemWriterAdapter.
 Both classes implement the standard Spring method by invoking the delegate pattern and are fairly simple to set up.

 4.3	JdbcBatchItemWriter
 -	The writer is thread-safe after its properties are set (normal singleton behavior), so it can be used to write in multiple concurrent transactions.
 ItemWriter that uses the batching features from NamedParameterJdbcTemplate to execute a batch of statements for all items provided.
 -	The user must provide an SQL query and a special callback for either of ItemPreparedStatementSetter or ItemSqlParameterSourceProvider

 4.4	 JsonItemWriter
 -	The JsonFileItemWriter delegates the marshalling of items to the org.springframework.batch.item.json.JsonObjectMarshaller interface.
 The contract of this interface is to take an object and marshall it to a JSON String.